Detecting and Dealing With Elder Financial Abuse

 Signs of Financial Abuse

-• Late or unpaid bills
+• Late bills or failure to pay bills

 • Unusual credit card charges and changes in spending habits